material-motion/material-motion/concepts/runtimes.md

 Note that we've created two executors: one for Tweens, another for Gestures.
 These executors are stored in the "TargetManager" entity.

+#### Why is there only one executor for Draggable and Pinchable?

+Most Plans work better if executed by a single executor entity.
+For example, this Gesture executor can now coordinate anchor point adjustments to the target view.

 ### Forwarding events to executors